diletta96/statistics_notes/1_Understanding_and_Visualizing_Data_with_Python.md

 ## Data management (reading from coursera)
- refers to all steps of data processing that occur after the data are collected but before the actual data analysis. he cases represent individual units in the population of interest, although in some settings the distinction between cases and variables is not very clear.
+ refers to all steps of data processing that occur after the data are collected but before the actual data analysis.
+ The cases represent individual units in the population of interest, although in some settings the distinction between cases and variables is not very clear.

  __Best Practices for Data Management:__
  - Name variables with brief interpretable names.
  - Short variable names convey too little meaning, and very long names are awkward to use in complex expressions